killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 These verification commands, which are common to both the [4.1 DPUService](#41-with-user-defined-dpuset-and-dpuservice) and [4.2 DPUDeployment](#42-with-dpudeployment) installations, may need to be run multiple times to ensure the condition is met.

+Note that when using the DPUDeployment, the DPUService name will have the DPUDeployment name added as prefix.
+For example, `hbn-only-doca-hbn`.
+Use the correct name for the verification.

 Verify the DPU and Service installation with:

 ```shell